devon-smith/Ethereum-Mining-Rig/README.md

 I built this project in my basement at home - it involved assembling custom frames, installing multiple GPUs, configuring motherboards, and setting up mining software.
 Here is a step by step process on how I built and set up Ethereum mining rigs.
 By the end of this project, I managed to set up 5 mining rigs using over 20 GPUs in total.

-**Goal:** Construct as many Ethereum mining rigs as possible with the gpus I have while splitting the AMD and NVDIA.
+**Goal:** Construct as many Ethereum mining rigs as possible with the GPUs I have while splitting the AMD and NVDIA.

 **Tools Needed:**
 - Allen wrenches